-As one of NYC’s best in class gastroenterologists in treating Crohn’s Disease, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.
+As some of NYC’s best in class gastroenterologists in treating Crohn’s Disease, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about Crohn’s Disease or to schedule a consultation with the Crohn’s Disease Specialist Doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC office.
+For more information about Crohn’s Disease or to schedule a consultation with one of our Crohn’s Disease Specialist Doctors, please contact our Midtown or Upper East Side NYC offices.